 - Identify waste by proper chemical name (no abbreviations or chemical structures). - List chemical names of hazardous components in that mixture by percent weight - Deface existing labels when reusing containers - Label and date container(s) when the first drop of waste is added.
 Hazardous waste shall be given to EH&S for disposal within nine months of start date. - Use UCSB HAZARDOUS WASTE label on all waste containers.
 Available for free see below.

 SEGREGATION: group waste into the following categories:

-- -halogenated solvents -non-halogenated solvents - -acids with pH 2 or less -alkaline solutions of pH 12.5 or greater - -alkali metals and other water reactives -heavy metal solutions and salts - and metals and other water reactives - -strong oxidizers (e.g.,nitric acid) -cyanides
+-halogenated solvents

+-acids with pH 2 or less

+-alkali metals and other water reactives

+-strong oxidizers (e.g.,nitric acid)

+-unstable chemicals